yben42/Python-Project/COMP 517/Voting Project/README.md

 - **Borda Count** – Assigns decreasing scores from top to bottom rank.
 - **STV (Single Transferable Vote)** – Eliminates least-favored candidates in rounds until one remains.

 Each rule includes tie-breaking logic using a selected agent’s ranking and built-in error handling.
+A test script was created to test functionality.

 ## System Design